bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 }
 ```

 Okay, so we provided some [custom variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to our style by writing `var(--name)`.
-We did this to vary the colors and animated motions of the dots.
+This allows us to vary the colors and animated motions of the dots.
 Now, we need to define these custom variables in our code to be able to access them in the CSS.
 They are defined in JavaScript using the [style property](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration) of the dot element: `dot.style.setProperty(propertyName, value);`

 We want the confetti dots to start from the same source, but end up in different, seemingly random x and y positions.

 To simulate this randomness in our confetti, we create a simple method.
-It gives us a random number within a specified range that we can use to set the end positions of x and y.
+It gives us a pseudo-random number within a specified range that we can use to set the end positions of x and y.

 ```javascript
 const random = (min, max) => {